What’s the best blender for protein shakes? I’ll review several popular models, & I’ll share my favorite too.

-I’ll also evaluate the best blenders according to kitchen appliance “experts”, and I’ll throw the favorite choices of the blender-buying public into the ring as well.
+Besides my top pick we’ll also go over the best blenders according to kitchen appliance “experts”, and I’ll include the favorite choices of the blender-buying public as well.

 Here’s who’s here: